bruvellu/cephalic-furrow/3-text/furrow.md

 ## Laser ablation experiments

 We performed laser ablations in a Yokogawa CSU-X1 confocal spinning disk, an EMCCD camera (Andor iXon DU-888), and the software AndorIQ for image acquisition.
-We attached dechorionated embryos laterally to a MatTek glass-bottom petri dish and covered the samples with water, and performed the ablations using a Titanium Sapphire Chameleon Ultra II (Coherent) laser at 800 nm tuned down from 80 MHz to 20 kHz with a pulse-picker.
+We attached dechorionated embryos laterally to a MatTek glass-bottom petri dish and covered the samples with water, and performed the ablations using a Titanium Sapphire Chameleon Ultra II (Coherent) laser at 800nm tuned down from 80MHz to 20kHz with a pulse-picker.
 The laser power measured before the microscope port was 6 mW and the pixel dwell time for scanning was 2µs.
 <!--TODO: What is the brand of the objective?-->
 To ensure the cut, we repeated the scan ten consecutive times along a single cell acquiring a single slice with a 60x/1.2NA water immersion objective with 0.18µm XY-resolution and 200ms time-steps.